ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 Now all form submissions will happen on the client, and we unlock a ton of extra features, that will be explained here and in the rest of this section.

 As a general rule, without `use:enhance` on the form, **not much will work**.
-You'll get no events, timers, client-side validation, etc.
+You'll get no events, no timers, no client-side validation except for `constraints`, etc.

 ## Usage